1Mangesh1/1mangesh1.github.io/src/content/blog/soft-delete-django.md

 Now you can use the `delete` and `restore` methods on instances of the `Post` model to soft delete and restore records.

 That's it!
 You have successfully implemented soft delete in Django.
 I hope you found this post helpful.
-If you have any questions or feedback, feel free to dm me on [X](https://x.com/Mangesh_Bide) mail me at [gmail](mailto:mangeshsbide@gmail.com]).
+If you have any questions or feedback, feel free to dm me on [X](https://x.com/Mangesh_Bide) mail me at [hello@mangeshbide.tech](mailto:hello@mangeshbide.tech]).